Welcome to the Dietrich W. Botstiber Foundation

 - BIAAS, the Botstiber Institute for Austrian-American Studies—Learn more about our Institute that promotes an understanding of the historic relationship between the United States and Austria.

-The Sixth Annual Botstiber Lecture on Austrian-American Affairs
+The Seventh Annual Botstiber Lecture on Austrian-American Affairs

 Embassy of Austria, 3542 International Court NW, Washington, DC 20008.

 The Botstiber Institute for Austrian-American Studies will sponsor a lecture entitled, Ars Gratia Austriae: The Remarkable 1936 Vienna-Hollywood Deal to Save Independent Austrian Film and its Threat to Nazi German "Anschluss.”
 The event will be held at the Austrian Embassy,

 Washington, D.C., on Friday, May 29, 2015 at 6:30 p.m.